sophiabackert/BraTS_g2/README.md

 The aim was to develop an automatic segmentation method for brain tumors and surrounding edema from clinical MRI data, using traditional image processing approaches.

+So far, we have not been able to achieve acceptable results with this SimpleITK approach.
+Therefore, this project definitely has room for improvement.
+However, due to time constraints in our course, we did not further optimize it.

 ## Method
 We used a combination of preprocessing, image enhancement, and classical segmentation methods to identify and extract tumor and edema regions from MRI scans.